QutEcoacoustics/research-blog/help/sound-search-steps.md

   }
 </style>

-Version 3

-## Quick Find Links
 {:.no_toc}

-- Will be replaced with the ToC, excluding the "Quick Find Links" header {:toc}
+- Will be replaced with the ToC

-## Starting Your Sound Search!
+{:toc}

 ------

 {% include figure.html src="./media/ebb_350x257.jpg" caption="Eastern Bristlebird (Photo by Jessie Oliver)" style="width:50%" %}

+## Starting Your Sound Search!
 To get started, you'll need an [account on Ecosounds](https://www.ecosounds.org/my_account/sign_up), and then [contact me](https://www.ecosounds.org/contact_us) to let me know you would like to help find Eastern bristlebirds and to obtain data spreadsheets.